cambridge-cares/TheWorldAvatar/Agents/DerivationAsynExample/README.md

 ```

 ## Initialisation
+If you would like to test the example on a more interactive basis, you can spin up the docker container to execute initialisation and update by yourself.
 Assuming the stack is up and running, the instances can be initialised by running the following command:
 ```
 curl http://localhost:58085/DerivationAsynExample/InitialiseInstances
 ```